InnerSourceCommons/ispo-working-group/docs/slides/innersource-summit.md

 You might be concerned with InnerSource in any of these other teams.
 <!-- Slide 4: Key Message:

-Rarely is there a team called the ISPO.
+It is pretty rare that is there a team called the ISPO.

 Often the people doing InnerSource related work in a company are in a team with a large scope of responsibilities and InnerSource is just